Everyone’s metal roof needs repair or replacement eventually. But sometimes, it can be hard to know when.

 Paint doesn’t serve just to make your roof more aesthetically pleasing.
 Paint provides a necessary protective layer on your roof, almost like an additional coating.
 Fluctuating temperatures and exposure to the natural elements can make your metal roof’s paint fade over time.
 When the paint fades, it can make your home more susceptible to water leaks and incoming moisture.
 If your roof is new, but still has faded paint, it’s a good idea to contact a professional for their opinion.
 New, but faded, paint can be an indicator that your roof is potentially encountering chemicals that you could be completely unaware of.

-If you spot any sort of visual damage on your home’s metal roof, be sure to contact a certified roofing contractor immediately.
+If you spot any sort of visual damage on your home’s metal roof, be sure to contact a roofing contractor immediately.
 If left unchecked, what might have been an easy repair can damage the structure and integrity of your home.

 I Have Damage.
 Should I Replace or Repair?